 If subscriber is provided, then validations will be done based on the input subscriber, and the BAN input subscriber belongs to.

 If overrideCode value is ‘A’, then all the validations will be skipped, and canJoinGroupInd in response will be returned as true if subscriber is eligible for pariticpating in a RAMBO program.

+If applicationUserRole is provided in input, then based on the role provided certain rules for determining subscriber’s eligibility to join a group will be overridden. (e.g., Manager Role can override all rules, Super visor can override certain rules, special role can override few specific rules…etc.,)

 Mode#3: groupActionCode to request a new groupId.
 This can be done with other 2 Modes.
 If a new groupId is not requested, but, input groupId is maxed out, then a new groupId will be generated and returned in response.
 The corresponding output structure is, groupList.groupInfo.

 If joiningSubscriber already belongs to a group which is same as the group identified by groupIdentifier, then canJoinGroupInd in response will be set to ‘false’, and reason text will be populated with appropriate message.

+How to interpret the flags in response:

+If API is called with joiningSubscriber and groupId from different BAN.

+If in response discountEligibleFlag is false, then subscriber cannot participate in Sprint Framily program.

+If in response discountEligibleFlag is true, then subscriber can participate in Sprint Framily program and can join any open group from subscriber’s own BAN.

+If in response discountEligibleFlag is true, groupOpenInd is false, then FE will have to check if subscriber can join any other group that customer can provide.

+If in response discountEligibilityFlag is true, groupOpenInd is true, and canJoinInputGroupInd is false, then subscriber cannot join any group from different BANs.
+So, option to enter groupId should be disabled.
+The only options in this scenario should be, either allowing subscriber to join a group from same BAN, or creating a new groupId.

+Below is a reference matrix showing what the client behavior should be based on response flags.